andymatuschak/orbit/Readme.md

 | `note-sync` | Syncs Orbit prompts from Markdown notes | ✅ | | | APL2 |
 | `sample-data` | Sample Orbit data for tests | ✅ | | | APL2 |

+## Contributing

+Thank you for your interest in contributing!

+Orbit's just been open-sourced; we haven't yet created consistent processes and venues for discussing ongoing development plans.
+Those will come (hopefully) soon!

+Please understand that (for now), Orbit does not aspire to be a typical open-source project, soliciting open-ended contributions and participation from a large community.
+Orbit is primarily a vehicle for research; its direction is determined by [Andy Matuschak](https://andymatuschak.org) and direct collaborators.
+We'll strive to keep the process open to input and relatively transparent.
+But open-source community engagement can be extremely time-consuming, and we have to keep our focus on the research.

+That said, we're excited to work with serious contributors!
+Let's just get to know each other, ease into the relationship.
+If you're interested in participating, a great way to start would be by engaging with existing issues on GitHub.
+If you're game for implementing something substantial that we've been putting off, we'll be excited to invest time into a collaboration.
+If you find a bug in Orbit, we'd be grateful for issues with accompanying pull requests.
+If you'd like to contribute substantively but you're not sure how to start, please [email Andy](andy@andymatuschak.org).

+One more thing: as with many open-source projects, you'll need to sign a Contributor Agreement to contribute to Orbit.
+A bot will prompt you to do this when you open your first pull request.
+The agreement asks you to jointly assign copyright; that is, you retain all your own rights to the contribution, but share them with us.
+And we pledge that any derivative works will always be released under an FSF/OSI-approved license.
+See [this FAQ](https://www.oracle.com/technetwork/oca-faq-405384.pdf) if you have questions (our agreement is the same as Oracle's, but with names swapped).

 ## License

 Orbit is open-source.
 We use an unusual licensing strategy intended to be as permissive as possible while discouraging commercial copy-cats.
 Here's a summary; see the `LICENSE` files and details in each package for more: